MCP Server

 Every write tool is tagged with MCP's destructiveHint.
 Your client surfaces an approval prompt before anything mutates state.

-Your AI assistant is one command away.
+Your AI assistant is one URL away.

-Install once, talk to your webhook infrastructure in plain English.
+Add https://mcp.nahook.com/ as a connector and talk to your webhook infrastructure in plain English.